 This was always intended to be Charles Chaplin's first talkie.
 He even went as far as writing a dialogue script and experimenting with sound.
 However, because Chaplin intended the film to feature his Little Tramp character, sound seemed inappropriate.
 Consequently, the film was made using silent techniques, shot at 18 frames per second and then projected at 24 frames per second, which gave the slapstick sequences a more frenetic feel.

-According to Paulette Goddard, Chaplin was deeply and profoundly involved in the recording of the musical score.
+According to Paulette Goddard, Charles Chaplin was deeply and profoundly involved in the recording of the musical score.
 He spent days upon days in the recording studio writing themes, and only left when Paulette begged him.